k0eff/azure-proxy-benchmark/README.md

 # A proxy benchmark in Azure environment

 ## What is it and how it works?
+This is a benchmark, which would serve for load testing various reverse proxies/load balancers and this way prove which is the best one for the given specific needs.

 Currently in the repo we have the following setup: